Automattic/jetpack/docs/development-environment.md

   On OSX, you can use [Homebrew](https://brew.sh/) to quickly install both tools:

-  - `brew install unison`
-  - `brew install autozimu/formulas/unison-fsmonitor`
+  - `brew install unison autozimu/formulas/unison-fsmonitor`

   #### Configuring Unison